dotnet/AspNetCore.Docs/aspnetcore/signalr/security.md

 * Perform CORS pre-flight requests.
 * Respect the restrictions specified in `Access-Control` headers when making WebSocket requests.

 However, browsers do send the `Origin` header when issuing WebSocket requests.
-Applications should be configured to validate these headers in order to ensure that only WebSockets coming from the expected origins are allowed.
+Applications should be configured to validate these headers to ensure that only WebSockets coming from the expected origins are allowed.

 In ASP.NET Core 2.1 and later, header validation can be achieved using a custom middleware placed **before `UseSignalR`, and authentication middleware** in `Configure`: